nebular/PixFu_Android_src/README.md

 `

-- gyroscope sensor data is provided as a courtesy of the Java layer.
-An object tCurrentSensorEvent is available in the update loop.
+- DemoGyro: gyroscope sensor can feed the AxisController Input Device and used like a joystick.

   ![screenshot](doc/img3.png)

     - At the moment the gyroscope is "always on", that consumes a lot of battery, will add methods to start and stop.

-- OLC Pixel Game Engine Compatibility Layer

-A Base class follows OLC/PGE interface (no extensions) and allows to run examples from the popular YouTube channel.
+- Balls: Example using OLC Pixel Game Engine Compatibility Layer, that provides a base class with the same interface as the original OLC/PGE and run examples from the popular YouTube channel.
+Note that extensions are not supported!

   ![screenshot](doc/olcemu.png)